maiconmelo/theparallelminds/Prompt.md

 - Salary
 - Not mentioned

-Besides four factors, each position must have an assign list of technical keywords (names of programming languages,  tools, frameworks, technologies etc) extracted from the job description.
+Besides the four factors (Q, K, R, O) and their corresponding aspects, each position must have a list of technical keywords (names of programming languages, tools, frameworks, technologies etc) extracted from the job description.

+Example
+Position 35
+Qualifications
+- Experience: Mid-level, Required
+- Formation: Bachelor, Required
+- Formation: Master, Distinctive
+- Certification: GPU, Desirable
+- Certification: Linux, Required
+Knowledge and Skills
+- HPC: Job Scheduling, Required, Working
+- HPC: Parallel Filesystem, Desirable, Working
+- HPC: Clusters Management, Required, Familiar
+- IT: Linux, Required, Expert
+- IT: Cloud Computing, Desirable, Working
+- Human-centric: Problem Solving, Required Responsibilities
+- Activity: Design architecture, Sporadic
+- Activity: Support users, Often
+Offerings
+- Location: Europe
+- Compensation: Not mentioned
+- Work Model: Remote
+- Area: Energy

-Considering these definitions, evaluate the last 10 positions of the attached file and generate a XML file containing the respective Qualifications, Knowledge and Skills, Responsibilities and Offerings, and the list of keywords.
+Considering these definitions and the example above, evaluate the last 10 positions of the attached file and a list containing the respective Qualifications, Knowledge and Skills, Responsibilities and Offerings, and the list of keywords.